exercism/website-copy/tracks/python/exercises/General/mentoring.md

 be in the string than to specify what shouldn't.
 Testing for what to include can be simpler than testing for what to exclude.

+#### Cruft

+When solutions have extraneous material, suggest edits.
+The single most common exaple is a trailing 'pass' left over from the downloaded sourcefile.
+Leaving the 'pass' is a sign that student doesn't understand the keyword.